alexkisielewicz/photo-adventures/README.md

 Photo Adventures Website was created as Portfolio Project #4 (Full-Stack Toolkit) for Diploma in Full Stack Software Development at [Code Institute](https://www.codeinstitute.net).

 Project purpose was to build a full-stack site using agile methodology to plan and design web application using MVC framework and related contemporary technologies.
+Appplication offers users full CRUD (create, read, update, delete) functionality.

 Application offers such functionalities as:

 - **Secure user registration** Users can register with captcha protection and e-mail verification
 - **Password reset via email** Users can easily reset their forgotten password with just a few clicks
 - **Sign in/out** Users can conveniently sign in and out of their account